frontity/step-by-step-tutorial/README.md

 This repository contains:

-- [Documentation](https://github.com/frontity/step-by-step-tutorial/tree/master) - the source docs of the [Step by Step Tutorial for Frontity](https://tutorial.frontity.org/)
+- [Tutorial Documentation](https://github.com/frontity/step-by-step-tutorial/tree/master/tutorial) - the source docs of the [Step by Step Tutorial for Frontity](https://tutorial.frontity.org/)

 ## How to Contribute